humaans/figbird/README.md

 # Figbird

-> Declarative realtime data management for snappy React + Feathers applications.
+Effortless realtime data management for React + Feathers applications.

-The library has been extracted from production code at https://humaans.io/.
+> The library has been extracted from production code at https://humaans.io/.

 ## Features